vuejs/v2.vuejs.org/source/guide/class-and-style.md

-title: Class and Style
+title: Class and Style Bindings
 type: guide
-order: 4
+order: 5
 ---

 A common need for data binding is manipulating an element's class list and its inline styles.
 Since they are both attributes, we can use `v-bind` to handle them: we just need to calculate a final string with our expressions.
-However, meddling with string concatenation is often cumbersome and error-prone.
+However, meddling with string concatenation is annoying and error-prone.
 For this reason, Vue.js provides special enhancements when `v-bind` is used for `class` and `style`.
 In addition to Strings, the expressions can also evaluate to Objects or Arrays.

 ## Binding HTML Classes